prakhar2020cs/Docs-app-UI/README.md

-the name of this app is docs. show's some basic features using react.
+the name of this app is docs. show's some basic features using react with typescript & FramerMotion
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.